 Unusual Equity Investment Failing to be Attractive - The above analysis suggests that proportionally more equity would be required than under a conventional PFI.
 This equity may be difficult to source, because of the relatively short term investment period.
 While developers usually provide equity funding in PFI vehicles, often they will look to third parties (often investment funds) to source part of the equity.
-These funds are unlikely to be interested in such a short term investment because their stated focus is on long term investments, and they also wish to have the opportunity to recycle investments in the market (because of their short remaining life), and as this will make the deal less attractive, it could increase the returns that developers look for on their equity.
+These funds are unlikely to be interested in such a short term investment because their stated focus is on long term investments, and they also wish to have the opportunity to recycle investments (which is also true for the developers).
+It will be difficult to sell on such investments in the market (because of their short remaining life), and as this will make the deal less attractive, it could increase the returns that developers look for on their equity.